MetPX/sarracenia/doc/sr_winnow.8.rst

 **sr_winnow** does not check, in the received message, the destination clusters.
 So no message is discarted if without destination, source or other missing attributs.

-The user can provide an **on_message** script.
-When a message is accepted up to this level of verification, the **on_message** script is called... with the **sr_winnow** class instance as argument.
-The script can perform whatever you want... if it returns False, the processing of the message will stop there.
-If True, the program will continue processing from there.
+The user can provide **on_message** scripts.
+When a message is accepted up to this level of verification, the **on_message** scripts are called... with the **sr_winnow** class instance as argument.
+The scripts can perform whatever is desired... if one returns False, the processing of the message will stop there.
+If they all return True, the program will continue processing from there.

 See `sr_config(7) <sr_config.7.html>`_  for more details.